Chelsea sign forward Jackson on eight-year deal

 Chelsea have signed Senegal forward Nicolas Jackson on an eight-year contract from Villarreal.

-The 21-year-old scored 13 goals in 38 appearances for the La Liga side last season, including nine in the final eight league games.
+The 22-year-old scored 13 goals in 38 appearances for the La Liga side last season, including nine in the final eight league games.

 He is the Blues' second summer signing after the £52m deal for France striker Christopher Nkunku from RB Leipzig.